 The last two days are great for enjoying the Wind River Mountains.
 We trace our steps back the way we came, with a final grunt up and over Scenic Pass.
 We’ll rendezvous with the Indian Guide at Cold Springs at noon on the fifth day.

-Five-day Gannett Peak Climb Price: $2750 private; $1875pp/group.
+Five-day Gannett Peak Climb Price: $2890 private; $1970pp/group.
 (Be aware that an additional $330 is paid to the to the Wind River reservation for transportation and fishing licenses.
-This is paid directly by the client to the reservation)
+This is paid directly by the client to the reservation, THE WIND RIVER RESERVATION DOES NOT TAKE CREDIT CARDS, YOU WILL NEED ROUGHLY $500 IN CASH OR A CHECK)

 Price includes breakfasts and dinners (i.e., evening meal) while in the backcountry, technical climbing gear, tent and group cooking gear. ***HORSE SUPPORT OR PORTERS HIGHLY RECOMMENDED.
 Price does not include equipment drop/portage and shuttle fees.